-All Covered Persons are required to follow this Code of Business Conduct.
-As Covered Persons, each of us has the personal responsibility to make sure that our actions abide by this Code of Business Conduct and the laws that apply to our work.
+All Covered Persons are required to follow this Code.
+As Covered Persons, each of us has the personal responsibility to make sure that our actions abide by this Code and the laws that apply to our work.
 Covered Persons who are responsible for engaging third party agency representatives, including consultants, should ensure that those third parties understand the relevant portions of this Code and adhere to IPG's compliance obligations when acting on its behalf.
 This policy addresses several areas of business practice, but no statement can cover all situations which might arise in the course of business.
-Accordingly, all Covered Persons are expected to comply with the letter and spirit of this Code, using their best judgment, in those cases not specifically addressed.
+Accordingly, all Covered Persons are expected to comply with the letter and spirit of this Code and all applicable legal requirements, to always exercise common sense and good judgment and to act responsibly, irrespective of the existence of a policy that prohibits specific behavior.